Note: This policy has been updated and submitted to DHS (Department of Human Services and will be posted here soon

-Everyone involved with SAISA, its affiliated clubs, committees and activities are responsible for the care and protection of children and young people less than 18 years of age.
+Everyone involved with SAISA, its affiliated clubs, committees and activities is responsible for the care and protection of children and young people less than 18 years of age.
 This includes reporting information about any form of suspected child abuse to the relevant authority or agency.

 As such, this policy applies to all members, parents, guardians and caregivers, coaches, team managers, volunteers, officials.